Special Information for Spring 2022 and Fall 2022 Applicants

 We will also waive the GRE requirement, and will accept scanned copies of transcripts and degree certificates in lieu of originals at the time of application.
 Please only mail documents to the office address below if you are accepted for admission to our programs.
 You will be required to present original documents for registration beyond your first semester.

-- For Doctoral applicants wishing to receive financial support consideration, SPRING deadline for receipt of applications and all supporting materials is OCTOBER 1st.
+- For Doctoral applicants wishing to receive financial support consideration, the SPRING deadline for receipt of applications and all supporting materials is October 1st.

-- For all other applicants SPRING deadline for receipt of applications and all supporting materials is NOVEMBER 1st.
+- For all other applicants, the SPRING deadline for receipt of applications and all supporting materials is November 1st.

-- For Doctoral applicants wishing to receive financial support consideration, FALL deadline for receipt of applications and all supporting materials is DECEMBER 15th
+- For Doctoral applicants wishing to receive financial support consideration, the FALL deadline for receipt of applications and all supporting materials is January 15th

-- For all other applicants final FALL deadline for receipt of applications and all supporting materials is March 15th
+- For all other applicants, the final FALL deadline for receipt of applications and all supporting materials is May 1st

 - Equal to a 3.3 (determined as per calculation by Graduate School)